-Multiplexing which means multiple sources but one link.
-An alternative approach to it is Direct Point to Point Connection but it has number of problems as it requires I/O port for each device, need line for each device and also large amount of wiring is needed if on different floors.
-But instead if we use a multiplexer approach then all devices are connected to MUX and one line to host, link carries multiple channels of information and number of lines in equals to the number of lines out.
+Multiplexing means multiple sources but one link.
+An alternative approach to it is Direct Point to Point Connection but it has a number of problems as it requires an I/O port for each device, a need line for each device, and also a large amount of wiring is needed if on different floors.
+But instead, if we use a multiplexer approach then all devices are connected to MUX and one line to host, the link carries multiple channels of information and a number of lines equal to the number of lines out.

 Types of Multiplexers: